autogluon/autogluon/examples/automm/memory_bank/README.md

 ### 2. Method

-Memory bank follows the excellent design of [Tip-Adapter](https://arxiv.org/pdf/2207.09519.pdf) which stores the image features of few-shot training set to improve the performance of zero-shot CLIP through feature similarity.
-The stored features can also serve as the initialization of a trainable classifier.
-This ProtoNet-like design makes full use of few-shot training information and leads to good performance [3].
-We believe that the effectiveness of this design is not limited to CLIP, and can be widely applied to few-shot classification tasks of images and texts.
+The Memory Bank, inspired by [Tip-Adapter](https://arxiv.org/pdf/2207.09519.pdf), stores image features of the few-shot training set to improve the performance of zero-shot CLIP through feature similarity and serve as an initialization for a trainable classifier.
+This ProtoNet-like design effectively utilizes few-shot training information, resulting in good performance [3].
+It has potential to be widely applied to few-shot classification tasks for images and texts.

-Memory bank which is the derivative application of Tip-Adapter obtains diversified multi-modal features through MultiModal Feature Extraction.
-In this example, we first trained a linear classifier based on multi-modal features to generate baseline accuracy.
-Then, the similarity result between features and memory bank is introduced to baseline predict probability.
-Finally, an additional linear adapter which is initialized with memory bank is trained to help few-shot classification.
+The Memory Bank, which is based on the Tip-Adapter model, uses MultiModal Feature Extraction to acquire diverse multi-modal features.
+To evaluate its performance, a linear classifier was first trained using these multi-modal features to establish a baseline accuracy.
+The similarity between the features and the Memory Bank was then incorporated into the baseline prediction probability.
+Finally, an additional linear adapter was trained, initialized with the Memory Bank, to aid in few-shot classification.

 Hyper-parameters `alpha` and `beta` which adjust the memory bank are modified through grid search on validation set to attain the superior performance.